-Figure 6- Halon 2402 (CBRF2CBRF2) Levels at Palmer Station dating back to 2009, one of the Halocarbon and Trace Gases measured at Palmer Station.
-Orange dots are preliminary data.
+Figure 7.
+HFC-227ea (CF3CHFCF3) levels at Palmer Station dating back to 2011, one of the Halocarbon and Trace Gases measured at Palmer Station.

 All samples collected on station are sent back to the Earth System Research Laboratories in Boulder, Colorado for analysis.

-O-264-P: ULTRAVIOLET (UV) SPECTRAL IRRADIANCE MONITORING NETWORK Scott Stierle, Principal Investigator, National Oceanic and Atmospheric Administration / Global Monitoring Division; Boulder, CO A Biospherical Instruments (BSI) SUV-100 UV spectroradiometer produces full sky irradiance spectra ranging from the atmospheric UV cutoff near 290nm up to 605nm, four times per hour.
+O-264-P: ULTRAVIOLET (UV) SPECTRAL IRRADIANCE MONITORING NETWORK Scott Stierle, Principal Investigator, National Oceanic and Atmospheric Administration / Global Monitoring Laboratory; Boulder, CO

+A Biospherical Instruments (BSI) SUV-100 UV spectroradiometer produces full sky irradiance spectra ranging from the atmospheric UV cutoff near 290nm up to 605nm, four times per hour.
 A BSI Ground-based Ultraviolet (GUV-511) filter radiometer, an Eppley Precision Spectral Pyranometer (PSP), and an Eppley Total Ultra Violet Radiometer (TUVR) also continuously measure hemispheric solar flux within various spectral ranges.
 The Research Associate operates and maintains on-site equipment for the project.

-Figure 7- UV index generated from the GUV-511 radiometer in real time.
+Figure 8.
+UV index generated from the GUV-511 radiometer in real time.

 The log was filled out and collectors were cleaned on a daily basis.
 Once a week level checks were performed to confirm that the instrumentation was within +/- 0.2 degrees.
-The weekly log was sent out each Monday and a bi-weekly SUV-100 UV Absolute Scan was performed on January 14 and January 28 without issues.
-For more information visit: https://esrl.noaa.gov/gmd/grad/antuv/.
+The weekly log was sent out each Monday, and SUV-100 Absolute Scans were performed on July 7 and July 17 without issues.
+For more information, visit: https://esrl.noaa.gov/gmd/grad/antuv/.

-R-938-P: TERASCAN SATELLITE IMAGING SYSTEM Justin Maughmer, Principal Investigator, System Administrator, United States Antarctic Program TeraScan is an integrated system of hardware and software designed for automated reception of data from meteorological/environmental satellites and for processing the data into images and data overlays.
+R-938-P: TERASCAN SATELLITE IMAGING SYSTEM

+Justin Maughmer, Principal Investigator, System Administrator, United States Antarctic Program

+TeraScan is an integrated system of hardware and software designed for automated reception of data from meteorological/environmental satellites and for processing the data into images and data overlays.
 The system collects, processes, and archives DMSP and NOAA satellite telemetry, capturing approximately 25-30 passes per day.
 The data files for these images and overlays are of a special format called TeraScan Data Format (TDF).
 The Research Associate operates and maintains on-site equipment for the project.
 The TeraScan weather and ice imagery is used for both research and station operations.

-Figure 8- NOAA-19 Jan-19 satellite pass (left) explained by the Chilean Navy Meteorological Map (right) The imagery was checked daily.
+Figure 9.
+NOAA-18 July 12 satellite pass (left) explained by the Chilean meteorological chart (right).

+The imagery was checked daily.
 Both the METOP and NOAA satellite passes were captured normally.